Markov Decision Processes with Long-Term Average Constraints: Problem Formulation

-\end{definition} From Assumption \ref{unichain_mdp}, we have that the MDP $\mathcal{M}$ has a finite diameter $D$.
-After discussing the transition dynamics of the system, we move to the rewards and costs of the MDP $\mathcal{M}$. \begin{assumption} The reward function $r(s,a)$ and the costs $c_1(s,a), \cdots, c_K(s,a)$ are known to the agent. \end{assumption} We note that in most of the problems, rewards are engineered.
+After discussing the transition dynamics of the system, we move to the rewards and costs of the MDP $\mathcal{M}$. \begin{assumption} The reward function $r(s,a)$ and the costs $c^k(s,a), k\in[K]$ are known to the agent. \end{assumption} We note that in most of the problems, rewards are engineered.
 Hence, Assumption \ref{known_rewards} is justified in many setups.
 However, the system dynamics are stochastic and typically not known.